Lead Trainer and Curriculum Developer

 Prior to #nativeSBA, Tina worked as a business instructor and chair of the business department for 10 years at Salish Kootenai College, a tribal college in northwest Montana.
 During that time she taught a wide range of business courses, covering topics such as principles of marketing, entrepreneurship, business planning, management information systems, tax, computerized accounting, economic development on Indian reservations, and more.
 She is a skilled instructor who is experienced in teaching American Indian students effectively, fitting her classroom style for cultural appropriateness and Native learning styles.
 Prior to her time as a professor and academic, Tina worked as associate director and then executive director of American Indigenous Business Leaders (AIBL).

 Tina is an enrolled member of the Navajo Nation; she is born for the Water’s Edge and Salt Clans.
-She has five beautiful children and eight grandchildren.
-She and her husband of 26 years live in Arlee, Montana.
+She has five beautiful children and 10 grandchildren.
+She and her husband live in Arlee, Montana.